1DarshikGajjar1/fyers-api-gas/README.md

 ```

-step-1 copy and paste below code into your gs file:
+step-1 copy and paste below code into your gs file and run `getAccessToken()` :

 ``` javaScript
 function getAccessToken(){